T-ara: 2015–2016: So Good, Remember and Great China Tour

-On June 4, T-ara participated alongside other artists at the Dream Concert 2016.
+On June 4, T-ara participated at the 2016 Dream Concert.
 The group's performance was a remix of "Bo Peep Bo Peep", "Roly Poly" and "So Crazy", which was well received by the public.
 As of 2016, the Dong-a Ilbo newspaper has published many items on the Korean idol stars who have had influence in the last 20 years based on a poll of 2,000 people in Korea.
 In the category "Top 14 Favorite Songs", T-ara ranked 14th with the song "Roly-Poly".
 On September 9, T-ara performed three songs for the IASGO in Seoul.

 On September 11, T-ara flew to Japan for their Tokyo Fan-meeting.
 The "Premium Live Concert" was held the Tokyo Dome City Hall where T-ara performed seven songs and talked to their fans.
 T-ara performed twice during the day as the event was divided into two parts, one in the afternoon and the other in the evening.
 T-ara performed their song "Memories" for the first time live.

-On September 17, T-ara held their last Concert for their Great China Tour at the Mercedes-Benz Arena in Shanghai with around 8500 people attending.
+On September 17, T-ara held their last Concert for their Great China Tour at the Mercedes-Benz Arena in Shanghai with around 12,000 people attending, the highest figure for any South Korean girl group to date.

-On September 29 was the first broadcast of the new Variety Show "Master of Driving" with Hyomin and Eunjung as part of the cast.
-The show consists of 3 experimented celebrity drivers who will give them driving lessons.

-T-ara participated in the Busan One Asia Festival 2016 on the opening performance on October 1.
-They also took part in Kpop concert on October 4 and performed 8 different songs, with many Chinese and international fans attending and cheering them on.
+T-ara participated in the Busan One Asia Festival 2016 on the opening performance on October 1 and later on October 4.

 Following their appearance, T-ara flew to Jeju to perform at the Jeju Olleh Duty Free Shop Concert on the 9th and performed five songs such as "Sexy Love" or "I don't want you".
 In October 2016, MBK Entertainment announced that T-ara would be releasing a mini-album produced by Duble Sidekick in November.
-T-ara's eighth extended play, Remember, with lead single TIAMO was released on November 9.
+T-ara's eighth extended play, Remember, with lead single "TIAMO" was released on November 9.
 The release was followed by three fan-signing events.